 Conclusion:

-This TV Remote Signal Jammer Circuit makes fake IR signals and TV get confused and ignore real remote.
+Overall, this TV Remote Signal Jammer Circuit generates fake IR signals, so the TV becomes confused and ignores the real remote.

 Leave a Reply